 We recently ran a visual branding contest and were incredibly impressed with the epic talent in the Dribbble community – with amazing results mixing strategy and design.

-With a win-win approach to activating creative brand talents and spreading the word about our free Frontify Style Guides, we ran a competition on Dribbble to see who could create the best ‘faux brand.’
+With a win-win approach to activating creative brand talents and spreading the word about our free Frontify Brand Guidelines, we ran a competition on Dribbble to see who could create the best ‘faux brand.’
 To qualify, designers had to create an original brand identity – including a brand name, logo, color scheme, and typography – and show mockups of their brand in all its glory.

 Runners-up, you rock.
 Before we get to the top 3 winners, first, we have to say that this was an extremely difficult decision-making process, and we want to give a major hi-five and a huge shout-out to everyone who entered.
 You certainly didn’t make the choice easy for our jury.
 Feast your eyes on the work of just a few more of our honorable mentions: